SouthPatron/django-ravensuite/README.txt

 ===========
-ravensuite
+django-ravensuite
 ===========

-ravensuite is a set of common utilities used by all apps.
+django-ravensuite is a set of common utilities used by all apps.

 Installation
 ============
 - From pypi:
-    $pip install ravensuite
+    $pip install django-ravensuite

 - From source:
     $python setup.py install